PelvisBass/AniPelvis/README.md

 # AniPelvis
 All of this sucks.
-Will update once I have the chance.
+Will update once I have the chance / Get back into fansubbing.

 All of my sub/encoding Work.
 None of the translations belong to me but are public, are from various fansub groups, or I was part of the group.